SamLukeYes/improved-osk-gnome-ext/README.md

 The keyboard uses unicode characters, try installing `ttf-symbola` from AUR.

 ### Do i need to enable the OSK in Gnome accessibility settings?
-By default the keyboard will popup on touch input events.
-Enabling the keyboard in the accessibility settings just allows the OSK to popup on non touch input.
+By default the keyboard will popup on touch input events when physical mouse isn't available.
+Enabling the keyboard in the accessibility settings just allows the OSK to popup on non touch input and when physical mouse is available.

 ### Where to edit the settings without extension preferences?
 Open `dconf-editor` and go to `/org/gnome/shell/extensions/improvedosk/`